 The tracking touchstone

-Owners of installer businesses can get some major benefits using tracking.
+Owners of trade businesses can get some major benefits using tracking.
 You can make sure that staff are where they are supposed to be.
 You can confirm that vans are being used correctly.
 If you do a high proportion of callouts, you can use resources much more efficiently.
 What’s not to like?